 Our Servant Leader team puts many hours into preparation and planning for our Middle School Expedition.
 On the trip itself, the students put their learning into practice, serving as team leaders for small groups, teaching dissections and other STEM modules, leading worship, and performing in a 4-night-long play, which is a primary gospel and science teaching medium on the trip.

 During the school year, Servant Leaders seek to develop relationships with and mentor younger students, serve families at tea parties and muggings, help keep our facilities in good order, and are generally indispensable.

 The Servant Leader program is unique to Living Science.
-We have been grateful to have two graduate from the program and two more currently serving.
+We have been grateful to have had four graduate from the program.
 As parents we desire for our children to become young adults following and serving the Lord.
 This does not just happen but must be fostered and developed through examples and opportunities.
 The Servant Leader program is and has been an incredible blessing to our family by reinforcing and emphasizing the heart of our Lord to serve others.

-– Debra Strickland, parent of a former student
+– Debra Strickland, parent of four Living Science Alumni

 The Servant Leader program is a process.
 Students who are accepted into the program complete a year of training as TSLs (Trainee Servant Leaders).
 During this year, they work in a classroom, attend intensive leadership training, and observe the Servant Leader team as they prepare to be full Servant Leaders.
 On successful completion of the training, Apprentice Servant Leaders continue to learn and begin to work with middle schoolers, serving as the “Science Team” for Expedition.
 In their third and fourth years, full Servant Leaders take on more direct responsibility as they lead teams of middle schoolers on Expedition.
 Middle school students enjoy this special relationship, and many look forward to their own time as Servant Leaders.